hansung080/study/legacy/README.md

-# Study
+# Legacy Study
-study on data structures and algorithms of each languages
+Legacy code of study on languages, data structures, and algorithms

 # Languages
 - C